1 Example programs

 color : image-color?

-(square side-len outline-mode pen-or-color) image?
+(square side-len outline-mode color) image?

 side-len : (and/c real? (not/c negative?))